An overview of Medicare services for managing and treating patients with mental health care needs. Includes an Indigenous patient case study.

 A GP mental health treatment plan (GPMHTP) helps people with a mental health disorder access mental health services.
 It also helps practitioners to better manage a patient's treatment by referring them to Medicare-subsidised allied mental health services.
 Practitioners can use a GPMHTP under the Better Access initiative.

-We use ‘practitioner’ as a generic reference to medical practitioners eligible to provide these referrals, including:
+The term ‘GP’ in the item descriptions is used as a generic reference to medical practitioners eligible to claim these items.

 This page covers: